 The Chitimacha Tribe is the only federally recognized tribe in Louisiana to still occupy part of its ancestral territory.

-The Chitimacha Tribe is the only federally recognized tribe to retain and occupy part of its ancestral territory within the present state of Louisiana.
-It was the first Louisiana tribe to gain federal recognition in 1916, with the remaining tract of Chitimacha land in St. Mary Parish placed in trust by the United States in 1919.
-The tribe has continued to add to its land base through strategic purchases; however, the present landholdings represent only a fraction of pre-contact Chitimacha territory.
-According to traditional history, Chitimacha ancestral territory extended across the Louisiana coastal region from the Atchafalaya Basin in the west to the lower Mississippi River drainage and New Orleans area in the east.
-Four sacred trees once stood sentry over the Chitimacha world demarcating territorial boundaries: one on the Gulf Coast east of the Mississippi River, one at the mouth of the Mississippi River, one at the entrance to Vermilion Bay (Cypremort), and one near Maringouin.
+The Chitimacha Tribe is the only federally recognized Indigenous group to hold onto part of its ancestral territory within the present state of Louisiana.
+It was the first Louisiana tribe to gain federal recognition in 1916.
+The tribe has continued to add to its land base through strategic purchases, though the present landholdings represent only a fraction of pre-contact Chitimacha territory.
+According to their traditional history, Chitimacha ancestral territory extended across the Louisiana coastal region from the Atchafalaya Basin in the west to the lower Mississippi River drainage and New Orleans area in the east.
+Four sacred trees once stood sentry over the Chitimacha world, marking the boundaries of their territory.

-Contact between Europeans and Chitimachas may have occurred as early as the sixteenth century, when survivors of Spanish expeditions skirted the Louisiana coastline on their way to Mexico.
+Contact between Europeans and Chitimachas may have happened as early as the sixteenth century, when survivors of Spanish expeditions traveled down the Louisiana coastline on their way to Mexico.
 Today Chitimacha families still tell stories of conquistadors in seafaring vessels who tried unsuccessfully to capture and enslave Chitimachas.
-After the French established a colony on the Gulf Coast, Chitimachas entered into war against France when French entrepreneurs began to raid Chitimacha villages, taking captives they sold to settlers in Mobile.
-Renowned basket weaver Pauline Paul (1882–1968) would recall this dark time in stories of Chitimacha ancestors who suffered years of bondage in the French colony.
-The twelve-year war ended by treaty in 1718 only when Chitimachas agreed to abandon their territory on the lower Mississippi River, just as construction of the new capital of New Orleans began.
+After the French established a colony on the Gulf Coast, Chitimachas went to war against France when French entrepreneurs began to raid Chitimacha villages, taking captives and selling them to settlers.
+Renowned basket weaver Pauline Paul recalled this dark time through stories of Chitimacha ancestors who suffered years of bondage in the French colony.
+The twelve-year war ended by treaty in 1718 only when the Chitimachas agreed to abandon their territory on the lower Mississippi River, just as construction of the new capital of New Orleans began.

-Having made peace, Chitimachas joined with other Native nations as participants in the burgeoning colonial economy in New Orleans, exchanging goods like wild game, edible and medicinal plants, deerskins, bear oil, and salt for European merchandise.
+Having made peace, Chitimachas joined with other Native nations as participants in the growing colonial economy in New Orleans, exchanging goods like wild game, edible and medicinal plants, deerskins, bear oil, and salt for European goods.
 At about the same time, Chitimacha women began to trade and sell their signature split-rivercane baskets in New Orleans and local markets.

-By the time Spain took possession of Louisiana in 1766, Chitimachas were almost fifty years removed from their war with France.
-Spanish administrators treated Chitimachas as a sovereign nation having the right to self-governance and authority over its remaining lands.
-Chitimachas began to sell or lease tracts of ancestral land, but Spanish law insured at least one square league of land around each village remained inviolable, preserving some Indigenous property rights.
+By the time Spain took possession of Louisiana in 1766, it had been almost fifty years since the Chitimachas’ war with France.
+Spanish administrators treated the Chitimachas as a sovereign nation having the right to self-governance and authority over its remaining lands.
+Chitimachas began to sell or lease plots of ancestral land, but Spanish law ensured at least one square league (roughly 2.6 square miles) of land around each village remained untouchable.

-While political standing and land security for Chitimachas deteriorated after 1803, basketry remained a mainstay of the tribal identity and economy.
-Basketry design motifs reflect the natural world of early weavers, who first captured their impressions in cane.
-The names of those designs were considered so important that they were among the only vestiges of the Sitimaxa language preserved in the community by the early 1900s.
-The careful curation of heirloom pattern baskets passed down in weaving families helped create remarkable consistency in basketry designs.
-By the late nineteenth century, Chitimacha weavers formed a working relationship with women from the tabasco pepper–growing McIlhenny family, extending the market for their baskets throughout the United States.
-Through that partnership, as well as their association with anthropologists and linguists, Chitimacha baskets were distributed to collectors and museums throughout the world.
+While their political power and security declined in the nineteenth century, Chitimacha basketry remained a mainstay of tribal identity and the tribal economy.
+Basketry designs reflect the natural world of early weavers, who first captured their impressions in cane.
+The names of those designs were considered so important that they were among the only relics of the Sitimaxa language preserved in the community by the early 1900s.
+By the late nineteenth century, Chitimacha weavers formed a working relationship with women from the tabasco pepper–growing McIlhenny family, extending the market for their baskets throughout North America.

-The Chitimacha Tribe prioritizes cultural preservation through its cultural department, tribal historic preservation office, museum, and tribal archives.
-The tribe continues to support its ancient basketry tradition and was the first Louisiana tribe to regrow stands of rivercane on tribal property, making this vital material available to weavers.
-With tribal support, weavers have identified and examined approximately one thousand Chitimacha baskets housed in museums nationwide.
-Once endangered, the Sitimaxa language has undergone revival.
-Sitimaxa is a part of the curriculum at the Tribal School and Learning Center, and Rosetta Stone’s landmark endangered language project makes software language instruction available to all Chitimacha tribal members.
+Today the tribe continues to support its ancient basketry tradition and was the first Louisiana tribe to regrow stands of rivercane on tribal property, making this vital material available to weavers.
+With tribal support weavers have identified and examined approximately one thousand Chitimacha baskets housed in museums nationwide.
+The once-endangered Sitimaxa language has undergone revival.
+Sitimaxa is a part of the curriculum at the Tribal School and Learning Center in Jeanerette, Louisiana, and Rosetta Stone’s landmark endangered language project makes software language instruction available to all Chitimacha tribal members.
 Deeply rooted in the traditional past, the Chitimacha Tribe of Louisiana continues its work to ensure a promising cultural and economic future for Chitimacha people.